jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 (1) The Council may appoint a chief executive and any other employees it thinks necessary for the efficient performance of its functions.
 (2) Subject to the employee's terms and conditions of employment, the Council may, at any time, terminate or suspend the employment of any employee.
 (3) Subject to subclause (4), employees appointed under subclause (1) are to be employed on such terms and conditions of employment, and are to be paid such salaries and allowances, as the Council from time to time determines.
-(4) The terms and conditions of employment of the chief executive and the salary and allowances paid to the chief executive are to be determined by the Council after consultation with the State Services Commission.
+(4) The terms and conditions of employment of the chief executive and the salary and allowances paid to the chief executive are to be determined by the Council after consultation with the Public Service Commission.
 (5) Any determination under subclause (3) or subclause (4) takes effect on a day (whether the day it is made or any earlier or later day) specified in it.
 (6) If no day is specified, the determination takes effect on the date on which it is made.